 - Work on your children’s natural time clocks.
 If they like to sleep in, get started a little later in the day!

 - Block out free time on your schedule to allow for flexibility.

-(If not, you are missing out on one of the biggest benefits of homeschooling!
-It could be the key to your homeschooling success!)
+If you are not utilizing homeschooling flexibility, you are missing out on one of the biggest benefits of homeschooling!
+It could be the key to your homeschooling success!

-Before we get into all of that, I want you to hang tight a minute while I tell you a story of something that happened to show me the importance of homeschool flexibility.
+Before we get into creating a relaxed learning environment, I want you to hang tight a minute while I tell you a story of something that happened to show me the importance of homeschool flexibility.

 PIN TO SAVE FOR LATER